My Dog Chewed Up My Credit Cards

 You can dissuade your dog from chewing on credit cards and debit cards by making a 50/50 mixture of water and distilled white vinegar in a spray bottle.
 Apply this mixture to a cloth, then dab it around your credit cards.
 While your chip and magnetic strip should be fine to touch with the mix, it’s not necessary to cover the entire card so you should only stick to the unimportant plastic areas.

 The smell will go away after about an hour once the mixture has dried on your cards, but just those few small dabs will be enough to deter your dog and keep them away from your cards.
-It’s important to note, however, that your dog’s underlying issue will still remain so they’re just going to start looking for something else of yours to chew on.

 Why Did My Dog Chew Up My Credit Cards?